nongaussian/class-2019-streams/README.md

 ## IMPORTANT NOTICE
 * Every quiz is an open book test (you can refer printed paper, laptop, smart phone)
+* Leave a comment on Hanyang LMS class home including a paper you want to present among the candidate list. [[Hanyang LMS]](https://learn.hanyang.ac.kr/ultra/courses/_13996_1/outline)

 ## Phase 1: Reading matterial & Quiz